 What can you expect?

-California, the big prize, big delegate prize of 172 at stake, is winner take all by district.
+California, the big prize, big delegate prize of 172 at stake is winner-take-all by district.

-One blogger on HotAir.com put it, it's not implausible that Trump would take 133 or 148 delegates from California alone and clinch the nomination, even if he gets nothing from Indiana.
+One blogger on hotair.com put it, it's not implausible that Trump would take 133 or 148 delegates from California alone and clinch the nomination, even if he gets nothing from Indiana.

-Uh the the pundit Allopundance summarizes things this way.
+The pundit, Alapundin, summarizes things this way.

-The conventional wisdom went that Trump wouldn't realistically get to 1237 with the delegates left on the board, and we'd be set for a floor fight.
+If Cruz won the state, the conventional wisdom went that Trump wouldn't realistically get to 1237 with the delegates left on the board, and we'd be set for a floor fight.

-Now what's at stake in Indiana is simply just makes it harder for Trump, and if Cruz wins, he gets another shot at stopping Trump somewhere in California on June seventh.
+And if Cruz wins, he gets another shot at stopping Trump somewhere in California on June 7th.

-If Cruz loses, um, at least these people from their math standpoint, again, I'm giving you analysis here.
+If Cruz loses, at least these people from their math standpoint, again, I'm giving you analysis here.

-It probably explains why Senator Cruz picked Carly Fiorina to be Cruz's running mate if he wins the nomination, and it probably explains why Cruz left for Indiana before last Tuesday's vote and why he's kind of camped out in the Hoosier state.
+And it probably explains why Cruz left for Indiana before last Tuesday's vote and why he's kind of camped out in the Hoosier state.

-Uh, we will be with him and Carly tomorrow there.
+We will be with him and Carly tomorrow there.

-So Indiana's do or die for Cruz specifically, and the anti-Trump forces generally, so it's no longer mandatory for Trump to win that state.
+So it's no longer mandatory for Trump to win that state.

 But let me say a word about this.